For a complete listing of academic policies please refer to the College Bulletin

 (approved by the Faculty Senate on 11/13/12, revised to incorporate feedback from President Eden)

-All students will file a Declaration of Degree.
+All degree seeking students will file a Declaration of Degree.

 - To declare the Bachelor of Arts in Liberal Studies, students must earn at least a “C” in three Landmark College classes, each in a different discipline.
 An overall GPA of 2.0 or higher is also required.